FRELIMO: Movement towards democratic socialism (1989–2000)

 With the removal of the final vestiges of Marxism from FRELIMO at the 5th Party Congress, greater economic reform programs commenced with the help of the World Bank, IMF and various international donors.
 FRELIMO also believed it needed to reduce all traces of socialist influence, this resulted in the removal of hardline Marxists such as Sergio Viera, Jorge Rebelo and Marcelino dos Santos from positions of power and influence within the party.
-Additionally FRELIMO begun to revise the history of the Mozambican War of Independence to distort it to suit FRELIMO's new, contradictory pro-capitalist beliefs.
+Additionally FRELIMO began to revise the history of the Mozambican War of Independence to distort it to suit FRELIMO's new, contradictory pro-capitalist beliefs.

 In 1990 a revised constitution was adopted which introduced a multi-party system to Mozambique and ended one-party rule.
 The revisions also removed all references to socialism from the constitution and resulted in the People's Republic of Mozambique being renamed to the Republic of Mozambique.

 The civil war conflict continued under a lessened pace until 1992 when the Rome General Peace Accords was signed.
 United Nations' peacekeeping operation started in 1992 and ended in 1994, helping to end the civil war.
 With the end of the civil war elections were scheduled for 1994 under the new pluralistic system.
 FRELIMO and RENAMO campaigned heavily for the elections.
 FRELIMO ultimately won the elections with 53.3% of the vote with an 88% voter turnout.
 RENAMO contested the election results and threatened to return to violence, however, under both internal and external pressure RENAMO eventually accepted the results.